Perry County, Tennessee: Formation and early history

-In 1820, the first court in the county was held in the same house under a Judge Humphreys, and the first school was established by Ferney Stanley on Toms Creek.
-In 1821, the county seat was established in Perryville, a river port located on the west bank of the Tennessee River.
+In 1820, the first court in the county was held in the home of James Dickson (or Dixon) near Lick Creek under a Judge Humphreys.
+The county's first school was established by Ferney Stanley on Toms Creek the same year.
+In 1821, the county seat was established in Perryville, a river port located on the west bank of the Tennessee River and originally known as Midtown.
 A log courthouse was constructed in Perryville, but was later replaced with a brick structure.
-In 1830, the settlement of Beardstown was established on a high bluff overlooking the Buffalo River.
+Early in its history, Perryville was a relatively important river port and settlement, with some sources noting David Crockett, Andrew Jackson, Sam Houston, and James K. Polk all having visited the town at some point.
+By 1837, however, the town was reportedly in a ruinous state and described as a "miserable looking settlement" by one traveler, even though it remained the county seat and an active river landing.